kokkos/kokkos-fft/docs/api_reference.rst

 API Reference
 =============

-This section documents the public user interface of ``kokkos-fft``.
+This section documents the public user interface of ``Kokkos-FFT``.
 APIs are defined in ``KokkosFFT`` namespace and implementation details are defined in ``KokkosFFT::Impl`` namespace.
 Thus, it is highly discouraged for users to access functions in ``KokkosFFT::Impl`` namespace.
 Except for ``KokkosFFT::Plan``, there are corresponding functions in ``numpy.fft`` as shown below.